Nike Air Force: Performance use

 As a performance shoe, the AF1 is still used for street play as well as for professional play.
-NBA players Jerry Stackhouse (who now wears Adidas) and Rasheed Wallace have worn AF1s on the court.
+NBA players Jerry Stackhouse and Rasheed Wallace wore AF1s on the court.
 The shoe is also used for fashion and casual wear.

 Aftermarket sales

 The selling of the Air Force Ones online by some retailers used to be prohibited by Nike, which restricted supply; the shoe may now be sold online.
 The Air Force One has become a favorite of sneaker collectors, often referred to as sneakerheads.
 Despite certain prohibition of sales in the early-production stage, Air Force (specifically Air Force 1) still stands as the top seller for NIKE and resellers since its release.
 Certain rare styles can cost several times their retail value.

 Lawsuit

 Nike has vigorously defended the Air Force 1 in U.S. courts.
 In one case, it sued an alleged infringer of its trademark in the Air Force 1, who responded by filing a counterclaim to invalidate the Air Force 1 trademark.
 Several months later, fearful that the defendant's counterclaim could succeed, Nike suddenly gave the defendant an extremely broad "Covenant Not To Sue", then moved to dismiss all its own claims with prejudice and to also dismiss the defendant's counterclaim.
 The issue that went up on appeal was whether these tactics had thereby rendered the entire dispute moot (meaning there was no longer an active case or controversy), so that the U.S. federal courts had been deprived of jurisdiction to hear the defendant's counterclaim.
 On January 9, 2013, the U.S. Supreme Court unanimously ruled in Nike's favor.